X1Zeth2X/flask-restx-boilerplate/README.md

 This boilerplate uses `SQLite` as its database, make sure you have it installed.
 `Pipenv` is recommended to help manage the dependencies and virtualenv.

 You can also use other DBs like `PostGreSQL`, make sure you have it setup and update your `DATABASE_URL` in your configs.
+Read more at []
+Read more at [Flask-SQLAlchemy's](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) documentations.

 It uses [Black](https://github.com/psf/black) for code styling/formatting.